keephq/keep/docs/docs/providers/documentation/discord.md

 # Discord

 :::note Brief Description
-Template Provider is a template for newly added provider's documentation
+Discord provider is a provider that allows to send notifications to Discord
 :::

 ## Inputs